Magnetostrictive Sensory System (MsS) Guided Wave Testing (GWT)

-MsS provides rapid coverage for long-range areas, and can also be used to inspect otherwise inaccessible assets, such as buried or roadway piping.
-Because it provides rapid, expansive coverage, MsS GWT can be used as a screening tool, identifying suspect areas of corrosion that will need to be further monitored and inspected.
+MsS Guided Wave Testing provides rapid coverage for long-range areas, and is capable of detecting corrosion wall loss and cracks in aboveground, buried, and insulated piping, as well as pressure vessels and storage tanks.
+Because it provides rapid, expansive coverage, MsS Guided Wave can be used as a screening tool, identifying suspect areas of corrosion that will need to be further monitored and inspected.

 Identification and assessment of pipe supports with use of higher frequencies (u-bolts, pipe supports and other geometric features have less effect on wave propagation, i.e. attenuation)

 Increased nearfield resolution (dead zone length as low as 4″)